 Under Mr. Strangfeld’s leadership, Prudential has established itself as a premier provider of retirement, investment management and financial protection solutions for both individuals and institutions:

 - Innovative leader in pension risk transfer—more than $100 billion in completed transactions

 - Among the top providers of workplace retirement plans and individual retirement income solutions

-- One of the 10 largest global asset managers—$1.4 trillion in assets under management as of June 30, 2018
+- One of the 10 largest global asset managers—more than $1.4 trillion in assets under management as of September 30, 2018

 - One of the largest life insurance companies—in both the U.S. and Japan